-“There’s not a unifying, single cause for PCOS,” said Dr. Larry Cantley of Novant Health Forsyth Endocrine Consultants.
+“There’s not a unifying, single cause for PCOS,” said Dr. Pooja Raghavan at Novant Health Forsyth Endocrine Consultants in Winston-Salem.
 “The ovaries were blamed for a long time, but there’s more to it than that.
 Clearly genetics have something to do with it.
 Lifestyle has something to do with it.
 Insulin is affected.
 The adrenal glands are affected.
 It’s far-reaching.”

 The roots of PCOS are grounded in hormonal imbalance and symptoms can range from irregular menstrual periods, infertility and ovarian cysts to weight gain, pelvic pain, increased hair growth, acne, male pattern baldness, anxiety, depression and sleep apnea.

 In addition to the challenging symptoms the syndrome presents, PCOS also puts women at higher risk for insulin resistance, heart disease, high blood pressure, type 2 diabetes, obesity and endometrial cancer.
 “This syndrome just doesn’t know when to stop,” Raghavan said.

 PCOS conservatively affects 5-10 percent of women.
 Most women are diagnosed in their 20s and 30s, but the syndrome can affect girls as young as 11 years old.

 Charlotte resident Regan White didn’t get her official PCOS diagnosis until her 30s, though she suspected the imbalance for a long time.
 “I always suffered from irregular, heavy periods and dark, excess hair growth,” White said.
 “I was repeatedly told my male hormone levels were within normal range.
 I was prescribed birth control and was told that would help level things out a bit.”